austiezr/sfmta-data-analysis-ds/AWS_Lambda/README.md

 This folder contains the files running on AWS Lambda.
 In order to deploy there, we have to package all needed dependencies into a zip file with the script we are running then upload it to AWS.
 Changes to the files in this repository will not affect the live code unless you re-deploy.

-The zip file in this directory is a copy of the currently deployed one.
+The zip files in this directory are copies of the currently deployed ones.

 ## Adding dependencies